Grant Acceptance Agreement and

 Each project will ideally be completed within two years from the date of notification of the grant, but no longer than three years.
 If you are unable to complete the Think Tank and related deliverables within two years, you must submit a brief but detailed written request explaining why the extension is necessary and when you anticipate the project will be completed.

 If you need to re-allocate your grant funds after the Think Tank is awarded, you will need to request a budget modification, outlining the new budget allocation and describing the reason for the change.

 Dissemination of Findings

-To help promote open sharing of scholarly information, Mind & Life has implemented the following guidelines regarding dissemination of findings:
+In addition, to help promote open sharing of scholarly information, Mind & Life has implemented the following guidelines regarding dissemination of findings:

 Preprints: Grantees are required to share completed manuscripts that result from our funding to a preprint server prior to publication (unless extenuating circumstances apply, which must be explained in writing).
 Mind & Life hosts a preprint server for contemplative science called MindRxiv—you may share your work through this platform.

 Open access publishing: We strongly encourage our grantees to publish their work in open access format to allow for the widest dissemination of their work.
 You may allocate a portion of your project budget to cover costs of open access publishing.

 Mind & Life grantees are expected to share findings in a timely manner through professional meetings, publications, or other deliverables.
 Scholarly publications or presentations resulting from a Mind & Life grant must acknowledge the Mind & Life Institute and the specific grants program through which the work was funded.
 All materials publicizing or resulting from activities of this grant must also include the following statement: “Any views, findings, conclusions, or recommendations expressed in this [publication] [program] [website] do not necessarily reflect those of the Mind & Life Institute.”